Ihor Markov: Biography

 On 12 September 2013 the Higher Administrative Court of Ukraine (under a lawsuit lodged by Yuriy Karmazin) ruled it impossible to reliably establish the results of the 28 October 2012 elections in constituency No. 133.
 The court overturned the Central Election Commission of Ukraine (CEC) decision of 23 November 2012 regarding Markov's registration as a People's Deputy of Ukraine and ordered the CEC to take measures to organize, prepare for and hold repeat elections in constituency No. 133.
 Markov left the Party of Regions faction on 17 September 2013.
 In the Ukrainian press he accused his former faction of tapping phones, bullied its members into voting and paying $5,000 monthly to its members for voting how they are told.
 Markov "felt" that the court ruling that stripped him off a seat in parliament was retaliation against his independent position in the Party of Regions and his refusal to be bullied into voting how he was told.
 Oleksandr Yefremov, Markov's former Party of Regions faction leader, refuted the accusations.

-Markov was detained in Odessa on 22 October 2013 after as a suspect of orchestrating the assault and of attacking protesters himself during the 2 September 2007 riots.
-On 25 February 2014 an Odessa Court freed Markov from custody.
+Markov was detained in Odesa on 22 October 2013 after as a suspect of orchestrating the assault and of attacking protesters himself during the 2 September 2007 riots.
+On 25 February 2014 an Odesa Court freed Markov from custody.

 On 24 February 2014 the Chairman of the Verkhovna Rada Oleksandr Turchynov quashed the order of his predecessor Volodymyr Rybak, and returned Markov status of People's Deputy of Ukraine.

 Markov did not participate in the 26 October 2014 Ukrainian parliamentary election.

 On 24 December 2014 the Ukrainian Interior Ministry again placed Markov on its wanted list in connection with the 2 September 2007 riots.
 It claimed Markov had disappeared on 4 November 2014.
 Markov then became a frequently guest on Russian television, where he criticized Ukrainian authorities.